JeanGrd/ProgressBarInterface/README.md

 This code is a Python script that creates a graphical user interface (GUI) with a progress bar using the tkinter module.

-The first line, # -*- coding: utf-8 -*-, specifies the encoding of the script.
-It tells the interpreter that the script is written in the Unicode UTF-8 encoding, which is a widely used character encoding that can represent characters from most languages.

-The lines between the triple quotes (""") are comments that provide information about the script, such as its title and the name of the person who wrote it.

-The line # !/usr/bin/env python3 is called a shebang, and it specifies the path to the Python interpreter that should be used to execute the script.
-The line # Python version : 3.8 specifies the version of Python that the script was written for.

 The following lines import various modules that are needed for the script to work.
 The tkinter module provides functions and classes for creating a GUI, and the messagebox module provides functions for displaying message boxes.
 The ttk module is a submodule of tkinter that provides themed widgets, and the init module is a custom module that is not part of the Python standard library.

 The ProgressBar class is a subclass of the Toplevel class, which is a class provided by tkinter that represents a top-level window.
 The __init__ method is the constructor of the class, and it is called when a new instance of the class is created.